mattseq/Vibe/README.md

 ## Acknowledgements

 - **KLIPY:**
     Special thanks to KLIPY for their free and unlimited GIF API, powering all chat content.

 - **Appwrite & GitHub Education:**
     Grateful to Appwrite and GitHub Education for providing free backend resources to students and making this project possible.

+- **Google Firebase:**
+	Thanks to Google Firebase for providing the initial backend infrastructure and helping this project get started.